 Phase IV refers to the most recent effort by CAQH CORE to establish operating for the remaining transactions.
 To meet the regulatory requirements, the effort had to focus simply on the connectivity requirements.
 Connectivity rules are a good starting point; however, more can be done to improve the understanding and responsibility users must have to each of the remaining standards.
 To improve utilization of the standards among users, it would be helpful if health plans and providers could work collaboratively to explore how to improve utilization.
 For instance, it would be helpful to examine whether users of the standards have the ability to work with all of the external code sets referenced in the standard.
 Doing so would bring about better efficiency in the use of external codes.
 By way of example, the institutional claim standard relies on external code lists.
 For instance, Occurrence Codes describe a significant event relating to this bill - such as the "date treatment started for Cardiac Rehabilitation" - or the reporting of Value Codes that provide a monetary, measure, or value necessary to process the claim.
 Another more familiar external code list is the ICD-10-CM codes used to describe disease or illnesses.
-To facilitate electronic exchange, it is important that the users of the claim standard and know how to apply that code when it is reported within the standard.
+To facilitate electronic exchange, it is important that the users of the claim standard demonstrate that they are up-to-date with the most recent code list for that standard and know how to apply that code when it is reported within the standard.
 Otherwise, it slows processing of the claim.